 - Unstructured Interviews: The questions are unplanned in this case.

-3. Document Analysis: Analyzing the data collected through patterns or written patterns, such as:
+3. Document Analysis: Analyzing the data gathered by patterns or written patterns, which include:

-- Analyzing newspaper articles to understand how the media portrays climate change requires recognizing themes and storytelling techniques employed by journalists.
+- Understanding how the media communicates with regard to climate change requires recognition of themes and storytelling techniques used in newspaper articles.

-- Examining speeches given by candidates in a race to dissect their use of persuasive language and rhetorical devices in their campaign messages.
+- Analyzing speeches delivered by election candidates to deconstruct the way they utilize persuasive language and rhetorical devices in their messages.

 4. Sensor Data Collection: It includes data collection through the sensors of Internet of Things devices or environments, such as: